Louise Ward: Personal life

 In 1868, at the age of 18, she married French sinologist Marie-Jean-Léon, Marquis d'Hervey de Saint Denys.
-Her title became Marquise d'Hervey de Saint-Denys.
+Her title became Marquise d'Hervey de Saint-Denys, sometimes rendered Marquise d'Hervey de Saint-Denis.
 The couple lived in Paris in their mansion at 9 Avenue Bosquet.

-In Paris, Ward became a society belle (mondaine), and was known as a great beauty.
-Marcel Proust based at least one princess on her in his multi-volume novel series In Search of Lost Time.
+In Paris, Ward became a society belle (mondaine) and a grande dame, and was known as a great beauty.
+Marcel Proust, in his multi-volume novel series In Search of Lost Time, based the Princesse d’Orvillers, also known as the Princesse de Nassau, on her.

+Ward's great benefactor in France was the Duchesse de Luynes (1849–1905), also known as Yolande de La Rochefoucauld or Yolande Dalbert.
+The duchess was also a painter and a fellow student at the studio of Pierre Auguste Cot, where they met.
+The two became lifelong friends and companions.